 We are treasuring the fact that our daughter still wants to dress up with us.
 After adopting Oscar, we knew we needed to get him into the holiday spirit and be part of our family Halloween costume.
-Emerson suggested The Wizard of Oz and we loved the idea.
+Our daughter suggested The Wizard of Oz and we loved the idea.
 I especially loved the fact that we could make costumes without a ton of money, crafting or face makeup!

 Family Wizard of Oz Costume